Skip to main content

 }'

-You should see up to five parts from your org.
-If the array comes back empty, your org may not have parts yet — try currentUser again to confirm the token is valid, then check the admin UI for data.
+The response should contain up to five parts from your org.
+If the response comes back empty, your org might not have parts yet.
+Query me again to confirm the token is valid.
+Then check the admin UI for data.

 You now have a working integration.
 Where to go next depends on what you’re building: